-- Apart from the requirements set out in General Rule A.5.2 of the University, a candidate must have a Master's degree in Sociology or an equivalent qualification, obtained with an average of mark 65%. - b) Candidates that do not comply with this minimum requirement, may apply to the Research and School Director for an interview by an admissions panel before an application is made.
-The panel is compiled by the Research Director and may consider admission in light of the interview and other relevant considerations. - c) Only a limited number of candidates will be accepted onto the programme every year.
+- a) Apart from the requirements set out in General Rule A.5.2 of the University, a candidate must have a Master's degree in Sociology or an equivalent qualification in a related discipline, obtained with an average of mark 65%. - b) Candidates that do not comply with this minimum requirement, may apply to the Subject Chairperson, Research and School Director for an interview by an admissions panel before an application is made.
+The panel is compiled by the Research Director and may consider admission in light of the interview and other relevant considerations.c) Only a limited number of candidates will be accepted onto the programme every year.
 The number of candidates who will be accepted is subject to the School's policy and capacity.
-All applications are assessed on strict academic merits and requirements. - d) All admitted candidates must attend an introductory and orientation meeting at the Potchefstroom Campus on a date determined by the Research and School Director. - e) PhD students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
-Failure to do so may result in the termination of a student's studies. - f) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
+All applications are assessed on strict academic merits and requirements. - d) Students who fulfill the entry criteria, may initially receive provisional acceptance based on the capacity available.
+Thereafter, students may be required to go through a further selection process (the preparation of a draft research proposal and colloquium presentation) before the final approval of candidates is made. - e) All admitted candidates (provisionally accepted students included) must attend an introductory and orientation meeting at the Potchefstroom Campus on a date determined by the Research and School Director. - f) PhD students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
+Failure to do so may result in the termination of a student's studies. - g) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
 Should a student wish to change his/her programme, he/she would have to formally cancel his/her studies and re-apply for admission to the programme the following year.
 Acceptance in this case, is not guaranteed and the application will undergo the normal selection process.